Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Except for his dumb happy-looking face.

-“Oh, hi!”
+"Oh, hi!"

-“Uh, hi.”
+"Uh, hi."

-“Heard we were hosting while some guys came back from Hell.
-You lost?”
+"Heard we were hosting while some guys came back from Hell.
+You lost?"

-“Naw,” Heembo chittered.
-“He’s just drawn to big strong men.”
+"Naw," Heembo chittered.
+"He’s just drawn to big strong men."

-“Fuck off!”
+"Fuck off!"

 The big pretty brute in the silkies chuckled.
-“Well, that’s me I guess.
-Broke the run so they’re addin’ more four-by-eight.”
+"Well, that’s me I guess.
+Broke the run so they’re addin’ more four-by-eight."

-“So, what, you owe the range master a bottle, huh?”
+"So, what, you owe the range master a bottle, huh?"

-“Nah, we’re kinda *supposed* to go breakin’ through walls.
-That’s part o’ the training, though I guess we gotta be, uh, judicious with throwin’ our weight around.”
+"Nah, we’re kinda *supposed* to go breakin’ through walls.
+That’s part o’ the training, though I guess we gotta be, uh, judicious with throwin’ our weight around."
 He stuck out a thick, calloused hand the size of a ham.
-“Gonzo.”
+"Gonzo."

-“...’Fer real?
-Just a callsign?”
+"...’Fer real?
+Just a callsign?"

-“Yeah.
-You gotta get to at least third base before I share my name.”
+"Yeah.
+You gotta get to at least third base before I share my name."

-“...No thanks.
-I choose life.”
+"...No thanks.
+I choose life."

-“Gonzo” smiled like he was used to it.
-“Yeah, well.
+"Gonzo" smiled like he was used to it.
+"Yeah, well.
 It’s an open secret who and what we are but rules is rules.
-Anyway, What you two up to?”
+Anyway, What you two up to?"

-“Day pass.
+"Day pass.
 Oh!
-Big guy here is Heembo.”
+Big guy here is Heembo."

-“Howdy,” he rumbled.
+"Howdy," he rumbled.
 Paw was a much better-matched word for that skull-crusher of a hand.

-“Nice to meetcha.
+"Nice to meetcha.
 And, you wanna hit up Rooney’s.
 Home away from home.
 Best wings in town, beer’s cheap as fuck, and his kitchen can feed a herd of guys like me.
-Hell, I might be going there tonight…”
+Hell, I might be going there tonight…"

-“Day pass,” Dyer reminded the young hulk.
+"Day pass," Dyer reminded the young hulk.

-“...Right.
-How long is ‘yer lockdown gonna last?”
+"...Right.
+How long is ‘yer lockdown gonna last?"

-“No idea.
-Also...wait.”
+"No idea.
+Also...wait."
 A wild idea flit across Dyer’s mind.
-“Weren’t...so when we first came to Hell, it was *right* at the beginning, right?
+"Weren’t...so when we first came to Hell, it was *right* at the beginning, right?
 There was this...huge HEAT motherfucker, looks like he was takin’ a breather.
-We whistled at him - ”
+We whistled at him - "

-“Yeah, that was me.
+"Yeah, that was me.
 Hi again!
-Shit man, lemme...hang on.”
+Shit man, lemme...hang on."

 The big guy sauntered off - and it was a sort of hypnotically three-dimensional saunter too, Jesus *shit* he was so fuckin’ yoked.
 He spoke animatedly with someone else that was somehow *tremendously* hulkier and a lot meaner-looking, then came jogging back at a bounding, land-eating pace Dyer knew he’d never, *ever* be able to hit even at a dead sprint.

-*“Keeda.”* Heembo whispered.
-“I didn’t know Humans *got* that big...”
+*"Keeda."* Heembo whispered.
+"I didn’t know Humans *got* that big..."

-“Christ, and I thought Walker was a monster.”
+"Christ, and I thought Walker was a monster."

-“He *is,* Dyer.
+"He *is,* Dyer.
 The only guy on-team about as big as me.
-But next to *these* humans...”
+But next to *these* humans..."

 Gonzo looked at them from some distance away and actually tilted his head like a curious dog.
 When he came thundering back, he jumped right into a question.

-“What?
+"What?
 Oh.
 Yeah, uh...big guy over there?
 That’s Righteous.
-He’s our biggest, by a longshot.”
+He’s our biggest, by a longshot."

-“…Okay.
-Don’t pick a fight with any of you, got it.”
+"…Okay.
+Don’t pick a fight with any of you, got it."

 Gonzo laughed with a little embarrassment.
-“We’re big boys!
+"We’re big boys!
 Anyway, uh, I swear we’re just normal guys under the huge, so...I was wunnering if you two wanted to tag along?
-I gotta run a couple small errands and I’d be happy to show you around…”
+I gotta run a couple small errands and I’d be happy to show you around…"

 Dyer was still feeling a little *lost* with the whole thing of suddenly being catapulted back into the world of normal shit - well, maybe ‘normal’ was the wrong word, given their new freakshow friend.
 He nodded dumbly, not knowing what else to do.

-“Cool!
-Lemme git my bag quick.”
+"Cool!
+Lemme git my bag quick."

 He bounded away again, and his gym bag had in it a pair of sandals and a tank top that did basically nothing at all to cover him up.
 That apparently fulfilling the local modesty requirements, they made a quick pit stop by his barracks to drop everything off - he was apparently in an on-base rotation for the moment - and then they were off to town.